fusionjs/fusionjs/fusion-core/docs/guides/creating-a-plugin.md

 ##### Troubleshooting hang-ups

-Note that the `next` function should normally be called once - and only once - per middleware call.
+**Note**: The `next` function should normally be called once - and only once - per middleware call.
 We recommend avoiding complex conditional trees to prevent unexpected bugs that could occur when the function inadvertedly gets called multiple times (resulting in an error), or cases where it doesn't get called at all.

 It's important to keep in mind that the middleware stack will remain in a pending status if you forget to call `return next()` or will potentially behave erratically if you break the promise chain (for example, by forgetting to use `async/await` or by forgetting to `return` in a non-async function).
 Breaking the promise chain is useful in a few select obscure cases, for example, short-circuiting the stack when dealing with static assets, but can lead to surprising behavior if done inadvertedly.